Ghost People: Consumers Sunk Into Smartphones Are Not Where You Think

 We have the technology to figure out, for instance, that a given person is in a specific store—in some cases right down to the department he's in.
 But is he really there there?
 Is he shopping, with the intent to actually buy something, or is he somewhere else—like on the Amazon app on his phone, checking for a better price?

-Marketers are struggling with the cultural shift.
-In retail settings, some suggest that targeted location-based advertising (LBA)—like discount offers triggered by geography—can get consumers to reengage with their surroundings.
-But is a stream of bribes the way to counter the Amazon threat?
+Marketers are clearly struggling with the cultural shift.
+In retail settings, some suggest that targeted location-based advertising (LBA)—like discount offers triggered by geography—can get consumers to reengage with their immediate surroundings.
+But is a constant stream of little bribes really the best way to counter the Amazon threat?

 The most drilled-down LBA approaches—such as proximity-marketing activations, where you might get pinged with an offer when you cross a particular line in the sand, such as a store entrance—have been tricky to deploy.
 Beacons and geofencing require setup, management and maintenance, and then who even knows if your typical consumer is equipped to receive a retailer's or brand's generous (if desperate) discount offer.